When You Should Get a Cortisone Shot—and When to Say No

 Whether it’s due to a sports injury or an arthritis flare-up, you may have heard your doctor mention the possibility of a cortisone shot.
 This anti-inflammatory steroid injection can be a powerful treatment against pain and inflammation.
 It’s important to note that it is not a painkiller, but the pain tends to subside after the initial injection.

 A study in The Journal of Bone & Joint Surgery suggests that cortisone injections are becoming increasingly common in the United States.
+(Note that this study is specifically about epidural injections of the back.)
 But when it comes to cortisone-fueled pain relief, can you have too much of a good thing?
 Some patients have been found to experience faster osteoarthritis progression after getting cortisone injections, according to a 2019 study in Radiology.

 California-based osteopathic doctor and Monarch Athletic Club medical director Ryan Greene, DO, offers insight on the benefits and risks of cortisone shots, while fitness author and TEDx speaker Melissa Kathryn, RD, discusses how to ease inflammation without an injection.